xaviervia/tessellation/README.md

 How does the bug happen?
 Well, as you can see, being that the Reseed button does not actually **seed** but rather **clears** the points, it is only natural that the undo operation will simply undo the **seeding**, going back to the clean state with no points.
 This will, in turn, cause the Seed effect to activate and send a freshly baked set of random points again.

-How could this be solved?
+#### How could this be solved?

 I can come up with two different strategies for solving this issue.
 Each has its own merits, but I find the second one more intriguing: it introduces a very state-centric way of thinking about the problem.
-A way of thinking that would have prevented the clever move from being problematic in the first place.
+A way of thinking that would have prevented the need for the “clever” move in the first place.

 #### The helper way